shadow81627/daim/content/blog/contact-form.md

 </form>
 ```

-That’s cool and all, but Adam Silver and Amy Hupe recently [enumerated the problems](https://adamsilver.io/articles/the-trouble-with-mailto-email-links-and-what-to-do-instead/?ref=sidebar) with how these links behave:
+That’s cool and all, but Adam Silver and Amy Hupe [enumerated the problems](https://adamsilver.io/articles/the-trouble-with-mailto-email-links-and-what-to-do-instead/?ref=sidebar) with how these links behave:

 > Mailto links make it hard to copy the address, for example if you want to share the email address with someone else.
-Some users use more than one mail app, and the link just uses whichever has been setup as the default, without giving them the option to use the other.
-Many users don’t have an email application set up, which means the link can take them to a dead end or down a rabbit hole.
+Some people use more than one email app, and the link uses whichever has been setup as the default, without giving them the option to use the other.
+Users that don’t have an email client set up get taken to a dead end or down a rabbit hole.

 The hard part of the UX of all this is offering users choice on what they want these special link types to do.
 That’s what [mailgo](https://mailgo.dev/) is attempting to solve.
 It’s a little JavaScript library that offers UI when you click them.
-But at the moment it only supports links and not forms so it wont do everything we want right now.
+But at the moment it supports links and not forms so it wont do everything we want right now.

 ### Formspree

-[Formspree](https://formspree.io/) is a form data capture service that is super simple to use in just 5 lines of code you can have a simple newsletter sign up form setup.
+[Formspree](https://formspree.io/) is a form data capture service that is super simple to use in 5 lines of code you can have a simple newsletter sign up form setup.

 ```html
 <form action="https://formspree.io/f/{form_id}" method="post">